 In a recent case, Nocho was co-counsel in litigation that resulted in a $10.6 million settlement for three young sisters who were sexually and physically abused after being reunited with their abusive father.
 Defendants in the case included a private child welfare agency and a youth residential care facility.

-He was named a Pennsylvania Super Lawyers Rising Star for 2022, placing him among the top 2.5 percent of lawyers in the state who are 40 or younger or practicing 10 years or less.
+He was named a Pennsylvania Super Lawyers* Rising Star for 2022 and 2023, placing him among the top 2.5 percent of lawyers in the state who are 40 or younger or practicing 10 years or less.

 Nocho has broad legal experience.
 Before joining Kline & Specter he was an attorney with Saul Ewing LLP, where he worked on commercial litigation, white-collar criminal defense and higher education cases, at which he represented colleges and universities in a wide range of matters from personal injury to constitutional claims.

 “Very professional, personable and great to work with.”